 What is it?

-A male condom is a barrier method that a man puts over his penis to help prevent a woman becoming pregnant.
-It also prevents him from catching or spreading sexually transmitted infections, including HIV, and helps to prevent a woman becoming pregnant.
+A male condom is a barrier method that a man puts over his penis before sex.
+It helps to prevent catching or spreading sexually transmitted infections, including HIV, and helps to prevent a woman becoming pregnant.

 Most external condoms are made of latex.